Murō Saisei: Early life

 Murō was born in Kanazawa, Ishikawa Prefecture, in 1889.
 His mother Haru was the mistress of Kobata Yozaemon-kichidane, a low-ranking military commander from the Kobata family.
 Right after his birth, he was adopted by Akai Hatsu, a common-law wife of Murō Shinjo, the chief priest at Uho Temple.
 He gained his Murō family name at the age of seven when he was formally adopted by his stepfather.
 He never met his biological parents.

 The fact that he was born as an illegitimate child had an immense impact on his life and his literature.
 During his childhood, he was bullied by peers as "the mistress' child".
 At the same time, he craved for a mother he never had.
-This gave him the burden of having double bind thoughts to his biological mother, such as in the following poem, written in 1943 when he was 54 years old:
+This gave him the burden of having double bind thoughts about his biological mother, such as in the following poem, written in 1943 when he was 54 years old:

 Born into the womb of a hippu (匹婦：a woman in a very low social position who is considered stupid and worthless) on a summer's day.